Embattled Cal football coach Jeff Tedford has one of the NFL's biggest stars in his corner.

 "I wouldn't.
 This is not something he's spending time thinking about," Rodgers said.
 "He's so focused on getting his guys ready and prepared each week.

 "Obviously, the whole program's disappointed they're not going to a bowl game this year.
+But he would say he's really optimistic about next year.
 I think the picture looks bright and it's going to be brighter with coach Tedford there."